arkku/aidentd/README.md

 There are no planned future developments to bloat either the set of features or configurability.
-In particular, no per-user or per-host custom responses are forthcoming – not only do they significantly complicate the software, but they also undermine what little usefulness there is left to Ident.
+In particular, no per-user or per-host custom responses are forthcoming: not only do they significantly complicate the software, but they also undermine what little usefulness there is left to Ident.

-Returning hashed or otherwise obscured responses for all users could be worth considering, but given that the primary use case of `aidentd` is to get your proper username on IRC without the `~`, it also seems contradictory.
+Returning hashed or otherwise obscured responses for all users could be worth considering, but given that the primary use case of `aidentd` is to get your proper username on IRC without the `~`, and most users of `identd` probably have their Linux username as their IRC nick, the advantages of that might be limited.

 Anyway, I doubt there is much of an audience for a new `identd` in 2018 and beyond, but I will try to maintain this as needed for the latest stable